-Isn’t that interesting, you know, amazing partners.
+Isn’t that interesting, you know, amazing partners?
 I’ve been married 20 years, in January this year.
 And we hadn’t been through anything rough like that early on.
-But, you know, the blessing of being married to an amazing person who just decides no matter what, that they’re gonna sort everything out, you know, they step up, they make you feel supported, they make you feel loved, they make you feel like no matter what happens, everything is going to be okay.
+But, you know, the blessing of being married to an amazing person who just decides no matter what, that they’re going to sort everything out, you know, they step up, they make you feel supported, they make you feel loved, they make you feel like no matter what happens, everything is going to be okay.

-And they go from being a normal person to, you know, superhuman almost overnight, just to look After you and care for you, and I, you know, I reflect on that part of my challenges with my brain and wow, you know, it’s it’s just, it’s just amazing it’s so great to know that there’s people like that that will, you know, be straight up front and tell you in no uncertain terms what you are and to,
+And they go from being a normal person to, you know, superhuman almost overnight, just to look After you and care for you, and I, you know, I reflect on that part of my challenges with my brain and wow, you know, it’s just, it’s just amazing it’s so great to know that there are people like that will, you know, be straight upfront and tell you in no uncertain terms what you are and to,

 Yeah, exactly.
-And and but the interesting thing is, I mean that wasn’t even the word that was just the start I mean it got much worse around 2003 and I had to have some pretty major surgery and unfortunately with Ms.
+And but the interesting thing is, I mean that wasn’t even the word that was just the start I mean it got much worse around 2003 and I had to have some pretty major surgery, and unfortunately with Ms.

 And to see a man who would turn green walking into a hospital sit there and hold my pupil.
-And, you know, wipe my face with a cold cloth as I’m just haven my gods, you know, to think that he was actually able to do that is just incredible, you know?
-And and yeah, and then us come out the other side.
+And, you know, wipe my face with a cold cloth as I just have my gods, you know, to think that he was actually able to do that is just incredible, you know?
+And yeah, and then we come out the other side.

-So, yeah, it’s it’s, I’m, well you and I are obviously two of the lucky ones because they’re I know so many people who are living with Ms who have lost partners because they just couldn’t deal with it.
-And and, you know, and the people that person with MS is fine.
+So, yeah, it’s, I’m, well you and I are obviously two of the lucky ones because they’re I know so many people who are living with Ms who have lost partners because they just couldn’t deal with it.
+And, you know, and the people that person with MS is fine.
 Yes.
-Are they sure they’ve got symptoms, but they’re fine.
+Are they sure they’ve got symptoms, but they’re fine?
 They’re still living, breathing walking around, but the person just couldn’t handle it.